To get the most out of your time at the University, you need an overall plan. Help and advice is available from your nearest Student Hubs.

 Help and advice

-To discuss your study options, entry requirements or the admissions process, or if you have a general Business School enquiry, please contact one of our advisers or visit the Business Student Centre.
+To discuss your study options, entry requirements or the admissions process, or if you have a general Business School enquiry, please contact one of our advisers or visit your nearest Student Hubs.

 AskAuckland has answers to frequently asked questions – 24 hours a day, 7 days a week.